redixhumayun/redixhumayun.github.io/_drafts/build-you-a-raft.md

 ##  Leader Election

 This is a core part of the Raft protocol.
 This allows a leader to be elected in each term or epoch of a Raft cluster.
 A term is a time period during which one leader reigns.
 When a new node wants to be elected leader, it needs to increment the term and ask for a vote.
-I believe this is essentially a logical clock.
+So, something akin to a logical clock.

 ![](/assets/img/databases/raft/raft_terms.png)